 Halprin’s revolutionary work was set apart by strong, expressive forms that evoked the structures and processes of nature, often with terracing enlivened by flowing water.
 By animating a wide array of urban areas (including industrial zones and spaces around freeways) with designs that were artistically composed and ecologically sensitive, Halprin showed that landscape architecture could be a force—indeed, the dominant force—in re-invigorating American cities.

-Marking the centennial of Halprin’s birth, this exhibition charts his career from early residential commissions in San Francisco to major projects such as Seattle’s Freeway Park, the first park built over a freeway.
+Marking the centennial of Halprin’s birth, this exhibition charted his career from early residential commissions in San Francisco to major projects such as Seattle’s Freeway Park, the first park built over a freeway.
 Among the earliest featured works is the dance deck he created at his own California house for his wife Anna, a renowned choreographer.
 Mid-career projects include San Francisco’s iconic Ghirardelli Square and the landscape design for the Sea Ranch community in Sonoma County.
 Later-in-life “capstone” projects include the Yosemite Falls approach at Yosemite National Park.
-A centerpiece of the exhibition is the Portland (Oregon) Open Space Sequence with the Ira Keller Fountain, completed in 1970, which New York Times architecture critic Ada Louise Huxtable called “one of the most important urban spaces since the Renaissance.”
+A centerpiece of the exhibition is the Portland (Oregon) Open Space Sequence with the Ira Keller Fountain, completed in 1970.
+About this, New York Times architecture critic Ada Louise Huxtable called “one of the most important urban spaces since the Renaissance.”

-In the Washington area, Halprin designed the Franklin Delano Roosevelt Memorial, a sequence of outdoor rooms located across the Tidal Basin from the Jefferson Memorial and next to the Martin Luther King, Jr., Memorial.
+In the Washington, D.C. area, Halprin designed the Franklin Delano Roosevelt Memorial, a sequence of outdoor rooms located across the Tidal Basin from the Jefferson Memorial and next to the Martin Luther King, Jr., Memorial.
 He also designed the downtown pedestrian mall in nearby Charlottesville, Virginia.
 Both projects are included in the exhibition.

 This traveling exhibition features more than 50 newly commissioned photographs of Halprin projects, which beautifully depict how these landscapes have matured.
 Included exclusively in the National Building Museum’s presentation of the exhibition are original drawings, notebooks, and other artifacts from the Lawrence Halprin Collection at the Architectural Archives, University of Pennsylvania, and early drawings from Edward Cella Art + Architecture in Los Angeles.